App Annie: Mobile games on track to surpass $120B in 2021

 App Annie said the spike in demand for mobile games at the beginning of the pandemic is showing no signs of slowing down.
 Weekly game downloads first surpassed one billion in March 2020 and have remained at that level since.
 But downloads are flat compared to the rate of downloads a year ago, so the hypergrowth in the market has slowed down in terms of downloads.

 But people are playing the games they downloaded in the past year and they are spending money.
-App Annie said there is also no evident slowdown in spending, even as consumers return to other activities as lockdowns lighten up around the world.
-That is good news, but it sounded very unintuitive to me, since we are now lapping the record second quarter of 2020, when lockdowns and the disapperance of live entertainment prompted historic growth in gaming a year ago as people turned to games for solace and to play with friends remotely.
+App Annie said no slowdown is evident in spending, even as consumers return to other activities as lockdowns lighten up around the world.
+That is good news, but it sounded very unintuitive to me, since we are now lapping the record second quarter of 2020, when lockdowns and the disappearance of live entertainment prompted historic growth in gaming a year ago as people turned to games for solace and to play with friends remotely.
 It also seems like the return to real world activities would hurt gaming.

 One thing that is clear is that consumers are not returning to their pre-pandemic spending levels.
 In the first half of 2021, consumers spent $1.7 billion per week in mobile games, a 40% increase versus pre-pandemic levels.
 The good sign, Sydow said, is that the level of spending and downloads did not drop back down to pre-pandemic levels.